aws/amazon-freertos/tools/cmake/README.md

 ```

 To enable debugging, you need to set `CMAKE_BUILD_TYPE` to `debug`, CMake will then add debug flags
 to the compile options.
-This will build Amazon FreeRTOS with debug symbols.
+This will build FreeRTOS with debug symbols.
 You can also set
 `CMAKE_BUILD_TYPE` to `release`, CMake will then add optimization flags to the compile options.

 ```sh